enterstudio/docs-quickstart/CONTRIBUTING.md

 - SDKs & Tools

-In the html source, each category is contained within a section.
-Each section has one or more product cards with a title and list of documentation resources as shown in the following html source fragment:
+In the HTML source, each category is contained within a section.
+Each section has one or more product cards with a title and list of documentation resources as shown in the following HTML source fragment:

 ```
    <section class="docs-category cloudapiinternal">